Testing Your Opener | Garage Door Safety Month

 If you ever see that, give us a call and we’ll come out and check it out.
 If you can’t figure it out yourself we’d be more than happy to help you.
 Thanks for watching today and be safe.

-If you live in Elizabethtown, Louisville, or Southern Indiana and need to replace your garage door opener, give us a call for free estimates and same day service!
+If you live in and around the Elizabethtown, Louisville, or Southern Indiana areas and need to replace your garage door opener, give us a call for free estimates and same day service!